UIUC-iSchool-DataViz/is445AOG_fall2020/week11/lecture11_part1.md

 Most of this is hidden from you when writing in Idyll!
 But it helps to understand the underlying mechanisms.

-D3.js and Idyll are another set of tools that can be used for the Final Project to share interactive visualizations connected in a narrative.

-Vega-lite and Idyll may or may not be working as of this writing.
+We'll start with vega-lite in Idyll.

+If we have time, we'll get into D3.js and Idyll (examples are posted).

+You can use any of these tools in the final project!

 notes:
 what are the limits to data size in Idyll and the web browser?